low-drag moorings: thin mooring lines

 3D-five lines thermistor string mooring

 In free fall, multiple mooring lines cannot be more precisely launched than to within 100 m horizontal distance (at a given water depth of about 3000 m, and given some knowledge of local currents during deployment).
 More precise positioning requires the lowering of the mooring all the way to the bottom.
 However, even a compacted mooring cannot be placed closer to its neighbors than about 10% of its length, say 10 m for 100 m long mooring lines.
 Otherwise they risk to become entangled by variable currents.
 In order to study small-scale turbulence development in three dimensions, a single compacted five-line 3D mooring was developed.
 This NIOZ-development consists of 5 mooring lines, 100 m long, 4 (and 5.6) m apart horizontally and can hold up to 530 temperature sensors.
 It is transported in a 20 foot sea container.
 In compacted form it is 6 m tall, weighing about 2 tonnes.
 It is put overboard as a single free-fall mooring, by first putting buoys and single mooring line overboard.
 After putting the compacted structure overboard, it is unfolded by lowering the central weight while still hanging in the crane.
 Once under tension of about 150 kg (1500 N) per line by the full weight, it is released in free fall and the buoys take over the tension, of about 100 kg per line (500 kg in total).
-This tension is sufficient to prevent the structure from torqueing, under currents with speeds up to 0.4 m/s. (video of photo-impression deployment November 2017; video of deployment)
+This tension is sufficient to prevent the structure from torqueing, under currents with speeds up to 0.4 m/s.
+(Reference/publication)